Peter Navarro: Coronavirus pandemic

+During his final year in the first Trump administration, Navarro was involved in the administration's COVID-19 response.
 On January 29, 2020, Navarro issued a memo warning that novel coronavirus could "evolv[e] into a full-blown pandemic, imperiling the lives of millions of Americans" and that the "risk of a worst-case pandemic scenario should not be overlooked".
 He argued for restrictions on travel from China.
-Navarro wrote another memo on February 23, 2020, arguing that the disease "could infect as many as 100 million Americans, with a loss of life of as many as 1-2 million souls" and calling for an "immediate supplemental appropriation of at least $3 billion."
+Navarro wrote another memo on February 23, 2020, arguing that the disease "could infect as many as 100 million Americans, with a loss of life of as many as 1–2 million souls" and calling for an "immediate supplemental appropriation of at least $3 billion."
 At the same time that Navarro issued these private warnings, he publicly stated that the American people had "nothing to worry about" regarding the coronavirus.

 On March 27, 2020, Trump appointed Navarro to coordinate the federal government's Defense Production Act policy response during the coronavirus pandemic.
 In this position, Navarro promoted domestic production of coronavirus-related supplies in addition to a general nationalist agenda.
 He advocated for reducing U.S. reliance on foreign supply chains, stating that "never again should we rely on the rest of the world for our essential medicines and countermeasures."
 Among other statements, he accused China of "profiteering" from the coronavirus and warned of economic disruptions resulting from the virus.

-In February 2020 virologist Steven Hatfill became Navarro's advisor with regard to the coronavirus pandemic.
-Hatfill was a strong promoter of the malaria drug hydroxychloroquine as a treatment for covid, even though the drug's effectiveness was unproven.
-By April Navarro, and the president himself, were touting the drug as a lifesaver.
+In February 2020, biologist Steven Hatfill became Navarro's advisor with regard to the coronavirus pandemic.
+Hatfill was a strong promoter of the malaria drug hydroxychloroquine as a treatment for COVID, even though the drug's effectiveness was unproven.
+By April, Navarro, and the president himself, were touting the drug as a lifesaver.
 Navarro clashed with Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, over whether the administration should promote the use of hydroxychloroquine to treat the virus.
 In July 2020, Navarro touted a widely criticized study as showing that hydroxychloroquine was an effective coronavirus treatment; public health experts pointed to limitations with the study and to the fact that multiple randomized controlled trials failed to conclude that hydroxychloroquine was an effective treatment.